32 things to do on Tamborine Mountain

 5. Soak up all the caffeine

 See where your coffee addiction begins while you wander through over 600 coffee trees in the only coffee plantation on the mountain.
-Green Lane Coffee grows, harvests and roasts all of their beans to make fresh and delicious coffee.
+Green Lane Coffee grows, harvests and roasts all of its beans to make fresh and delicious coffee.
 Stop in at the onsite cafe to taste it for yourself.

 7. Wander through the botanic gardens